Simple Solutions for America’s Complex Problems

 For America to succeed, the government must become more involved.
 Tax reform, including tariffs, is needed to provide incentives to bring American manufacturing back.
 Companies must be given disincentives for offshoring American jobs.
 Most importantly, the backing must go to American companies, not to foreign-owned American-registered companies, to keep American wealth in America.

-Until the nation learns to keep the dollar home and balance its trade at the very least, we will just keep failing.
+Until the nation learns to keep the dollar home and balance its trade, we will just keep failing.
 But the U.S. cannot balance trade so long as it is in failed free trade agreements and a member nation of the WTO, which doesn’t let America’s elected leaders work for the best interest of the nation.
 Americans must push their politicians in Washington to get out of these flawed agreements immediately.